nprapps/elections18-general/README.md

 ### EC2 instance configuration

-We use Ubuntu 16.04 LTS images for python3 projects.
+We use Ubuntu 16.04 LTS images for Python 3 projects.

-* Instance type: t2.medium
+* Instance type: `t2.medium`
 * Storage: 10GB

 ### Additional needed software

+* Python 3
-* Python3 & virtualenv
+* `virtualenv`
-* Node.js 6
+* Node.js 8
-* Upstart - Due to our configuration files format
+* Upstart, to use our configuration files
 * Nginx
-* uwsgi
+* `uwsgi`

 _Note: NPR users can use our AMI that already contains this configuration, `python3 webserver`_

 ### RDS instance configuration

-* Instance type: db.t2.medium
+* Instance type: `db.t2.medium`
 * Database engine: PostgreSQL 9.6.3

-_Note: At NPR we normally do not create the actual dabatase through the AWS console in order to test our database bootstrapping scripts in the staging and production environments._
+_Note: At NPR we normally do not create the actual dabatase through the AWS Console, in order to test our database bootstrapping scripts in the staging and production environments._

 Deployment
 ----------